All Episodes

 And the reason, put two things together to understand this.

-These are the wonderful moderates.
+These are the wonderful moderates, the wonderful independents.

-You know these people, you go to the library and you read all about them.
+You know, these people, you go to the library and you read all about them.

 You've seen the book Great Moderates in American History.